rkukutis/javinukai/README.md

 # Lithuanian Press Photography Club Website Project
 ![Site contests page](site.png)
 ## Live version
-Live versions can accessed on https://javinukai.rhoopoe.com/ and https://lietuvos-spaudos-fotografija.rhoopoe.com/.
-The site in the first link was the development site and uses H2 as the database and NGINX as a static file webserver.
-The second site points to the final version of the site.
+Live version can accessed on https://lietuvos-spaudos-fotografija.rhoopoe.com/.
 This version uses PostgreSQL as the database, the frontend files are served by the Spring Boot app and the application itself is deployed on a Tomcat 10 server.
-On both sites all system parts are containerized, requests are passed through a Cloudflare proxy with geographic restrictions (Lithuania only).
+All system parts are containerized, requests are passed through a Cloudflare proxy with geographic restrictions (Lithuania only).

 ## Deployment
 The entire application is packaged as a convenient docker container.
 To deploy the site on a server you must have docker installed on the target machine.
 Deployment steps are as follows: